ikus060/minarca/doc/configuration.md

 * /etc/minarca/minarca-server.conf
 * /etc/minarca/conf.d/*.conf

 Configuration file syntax must define a key and a value.
-The key is case-sensitive, and you may use underscore (_) or dash (-) seemlessly.
+The key is case-sensitive, and you may use underscore (_) or dash (-) seamlessly.
 All lines beginning with '#' are comments and are intended for you to read.
-All other lines are configuration for Minarca.
+All other lines are the configuration for Minarca.

 E.g.: